serlo/lenabi-migration-algorithm/README.md

 - `v2 -> v3`: The multimedia plugin is made more generic and renamed to "sidebyside".
 The "illustrating" and "width" properties are removed and "explanation" and "multimedia" are renamed to "left" and "right".
 - `v3 -> v4`:  A new property "caption" is added to the state of the sidebyside plugin.
 The default value of the caption is set to "".

-You can refer to the file for more details on how these features are implemented.
+You can refer to [migrations.js](https://github.com/serlo/lenabi-migration-algorithm/blob/main/migrations.js) for more details on how these features are implemented.

 ### Running Migrations